-We may never know for sure but my leaning is toward 2 separate tornadoes.
-I have read through several newspaper articles.
+We may never know for sure but our leaning is toward two separate tornadoes.
+We have read through several newspaper articles.
 Based on their descriptions of what happened, the Stantonsburg tornado and Rocky Mount tornado were looked at as different events.

-Articles in the Rocky Mount Telegram from November 9, 1957 give the biggest clue to 2 separate tornadoes.
-One articles states the Rocky Mount damage occurred at 610pm local time.
-Another article talking about the Wilson County damages states the tornado there struck at 7pm.
-There are NO indications that the tornado traveled south from Rocky Mount to Stantonsburg so I don't think this it is the same tornado.
+Articles in the Rocky Mount Telegram from November 9, 1957 give the biggest clue to two separate tornadoes.
+One article states the Rocky Mount damage occurred at 610pm local time.
+Another article talking about the Wilson County damage states the tornado there struck at 7pm.
+There are NO indications that the tornado traveled south from Rocky Mount to Stantonsburg so we don’t think this it is the same tornado.
 CDNS says the tornado moved NE as does Grazulis.
 This same newspaper says the tornado moved more north from Highway 43 to Highway 64 near Rocky Mount.

 Here are some of the details from newspaper reports.